Police Blotter: June 22, 2022

 FELONY ARRESTS

-Francisco Bernal, 46, of the 700 block of Andrew Drive, Yuba City, was arrested by the Marysville Police Department at 11:54 p.m.
-June 20 at the 2300 block of Del Pero Street, on suspicion of obstruction/resistance of an executive officer.
-He was booked into Yuba County Jail.

-Nicosi Davis, 62, of 3200 block of Burlington Avenue, Oroville, was arrested by the Yuba County Sheriff’s Office at 2 p.m.
-June 20 at his own resistance, on suspicion of vandalism and inflicting corporal injury on a spouse/cohabitant involved in a dating relationship.
-He was booked into Yuba County Jail.

-Dorell Vincent Ciulei, 46, of the 2100 block of State Highway 65, Wheatland, was arrested by the Wheatland Police Department at 4 p.m.
-June 20 at the 400 block of 6th Street, on suspicion of making criminal threats.
-He was booked into Yuba County Jail.
+Jesus M. Herrera-Pedraza, 18, of the 1200 block of E Street, Williams, was arrested by the Williams Police Department at 9:49 p.m.
+June 19 in the 200 block of Eleventh Street in Williams on suspicion of receiving a known stolen vehicle.
+He was booked into the Colusa County Jail.

-Nicholas Alexander Cummings, 33, of the 2000 block of Bidwell Bar Drive, Plumas Lake was arrested by the Yuba County Sheriff’s Office at 4:30 a.m.
-June 20 at his own residence, on suspicion of making criminal threats, assault with a firearm likely to cause great bodily injury and false imprisonment.
-He was booked into Yuba County Jail.

-Josiah Uriostegui, 20, of the 700 block of Lask Drive, Yuba City, was arrested by the Sutter County Sheriff’s Office at 1 a.m.
-June 20 at the 700 block of Inder Lane, Yuba City, on suspicion of reckless evading with disregard for public safety.
-He was booked into Yuba County Jail.
+Damien L. Madrigal, 26, of the 1700 block of Third Street, Colusa, was arrested by the Colusa Police Department at 12:28 a.m.
+June 21 in the 700 block of D Street on suspicion of damaging a communication device with the intent to prevent help, battery, violating a court order to prevent domestic violence, violation of post release community supervision and disobeying a court order.
+He was booked into the Colusa County Jail.

 DUI ARRESTS

+Hector M. Alvaradolayo, 33, of the 2800 block of Norcade Circle, Sacramento, was arrested by the California Highway Patrol at 10:21 p.m.
+June 19 on Lonestar Road south of State Route 20.
+He was booked into the Colusa County Jail.

-Kirkor Meric, 25, of Benicia, was arrested by the California Highway Patrol at 1:36 a.m.
-June 21 at Dunning Avenue and Hammonton-Smartsville Road.
-He was booked into Yuba County Jail.
+Francisco Chanchavac Vicente, 49, of the 21800 block of Lanark Street, Canoga Park, was arrested by the California Highway Patrol at 12:10 a.m.
+June 19 in the Ramada Inn parking lot in Williams on suspicion of driving under the influence of drugs or alcohol, public intoxication and an outstanding warrant.
+He was booked into the Colusa County Jail.

-Marcos Herminio Molina Luna, 24, of the 180 block of Percy Avenue, Yuba City, was arrested by the California Highway Patrol at 10:20 p.m.
-June 20 at West Onstott, north of Franklin Road.
-He was booked into Sutter County Jail.
+Jose G. Tenorio Cortes, 22, of the 3100 block of Wilson Avenue, Colusa, was arrested by the California Highway Patrol at 10:14 p.m.
+June 18 on Wilson Avenue south of State Route 20 in Colusa on suspicion of driving under the influence of drugs and possession of a controlled substance.
+He was booked into the Colusa County Jail.